Personal Memoirs of U. S. Grant: Twain's proposal

 The key element in Mark Twain's proposal to Grant was publication through a subscription scheme.
 Twain himself was preparing to publish his own Adventures of Huckleberry Finn through a subscription plan.
 This involved door-to-door salesmen (often Civil War veterans) who collected upfront fees by which the eventual publication would be financed.
 Without a publisher's capital in play to cover printing and distribution, subscription gave the author far more power in determining their eventual share of sales.
 Further, under a subscription scheme, tens of thousands of dollars would be generated before the finished book was even bound.
-Twain was famously persuasive and this upfront cash was a powerful inducement to a man in Grant's situation, however it was only after Frederick suggested the present contract be set aside for 24 hours, until the facts of Twain's claims could be investigated, that his father agreed to sign no documents that day.
+Twain was famously persuasive and this upfront cash was a powerful inducement to a man in Grant's situation, however it was only after Frederick suggested the present contract be set aside for 24 hours, until the facts of Twain's claims could be investigated, that his father agreed put off signing the Century contract.

 Knowing the former general's reputation for stubbornness, Twain privately fretted that 24 hours would not be enough time to convince Grant to change his mind.
 In the end it was Grant's sense of honor, coupled with his fear the memoirs would prove a flop, that persuaded him to accept Twain's plan: Twain had recommended Charles Webster Publishing, a new house run by his wife's nephew and largely capitalized by Twain himself.
 A subscription would not require Grant to put the money Twain had invested in Charles Webster at risk to publish his memoirs, as the capital necessary for publication and distribution would have been generated by subscription prior to printing.
 Such was Twain's faith in Grant's prose and the national interest in his thoughts that he gave Grant a sizeable advance anyway.